lassebaerlandstrand/IT2810-Whirlwind-Project-1/DEVELOPER_GUIDE.md

 ## Issues

-You will find all issues in the issue board on GitHub (under Projects).
+You will find all issues on the issue board on GitHub (under Projects).
 We use issues to monitor our progress and we have split the issue board into five parts: `Product Backlog`, `Current Sprint` (Sprint backlog), `In Progress`, `Under review` and `Closed`.

 When you are creating a new issue remember to do the following: